caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 protected options = new FormControl<'LeBron' | 'Kareem' | 'Default'>('Default', { nonNullable: true });
 ```

-So, back in our template, we’ll begin by adding the `@` symbol followed by the word switch, then, in parentheses, the value that we’ll want to switch on, in this case that will be our options control value.
+So, back in our template, we’ll begin by adding the `@` symbol followed by the word "switch", then in parentheses, the value that we’ll want to switch on, in this case that will be our options control value.

 ```html
 @switch (options.value) {}
 ```

-Now for our first case, we add the `@` symbol, then the word case, followed by the value, LeBron for this case, in parentheses.
+Now for our first case, we add the `@` symbol, then the word "case", followed by the value, LeBron for this case, in parentheses.
 Then, within curly braces, we add our player component with the player input, in this case it will be player one because that was Lebron in our data.

 ```html
 @switch (options.value) {